 Aside from his involvement in transit and planning, he also directs the Sunday youth ministry at his church, plays and writes music, and is a cultural diversity blogger and advocate for immigrants and ethnic groups.
 Sherwin has other wonky interests like ancient history, architecture and construction, graphics design, aviation, theology, politics, and music theory.
 He lives in Bellevue.

 Commute: 212, 215, 216, 218, 246, 554, and the 550 on occasion.

-Associate Editor Bruce Nourish grew up in rural England and suburban Phoenix, before discovering his love for cities and mass transit during two weekend visits to Portland and Seattle.
+Contributor Bruce Nourish grew up in rural England and suburban Phoenix, before discovering his love for cities and mass transit during two weekend visits to Portland and Seattle.
 His degree is in Physics, and he works as a Site Reliability Engineer at Google.
 Bruce’s posts focus on publishing and visualizing King County Metro’s data in order to discuss and advocate restructures of Seattle’s bus network to be more efficient, cost-effective and reliable.
-Bruce lives without a car in Belltown.
+Bruce lives without a car in Ballard.
 He joined the blog in Summer 2011.

 Key Routes: 2, 7, 10, 13, 15, 16, 49, 70, Link.